• Menu

 Posted: April 12, 2021

-My life was pretty fucked up.
-Luckily, I had some books that taught me how to unfuck it and begin anew.
+My life was pretty messed up.
+Luckily, I had some books that taught me how to begin anew.

 In late 2020 and early 2021, I had many unresolved issues with my mental health, including social anxiety and intergenerational trauma.
 I simply left them untreated for too long.
 During this period of my life, the smallest things made me upset, frustrated, and most of all, insecure.